asagi4/comfyui-prompt-control/README.md

 # Known issues

-- Interpolation does not work with `AREA` and `MASK`.
-It results in garbage.
 - `CUT` does not work with `STYLE:perp`
 - `PCSplitSampling` overrides ComfyUI's `BrownianTreeNoiseSampler` noise sampling behaviour so that each split segment doesn't add crazy amounts of noise to the result with some samplers.
 - Split sampling may have weird behaviour if your step percentages go below 1 step.